The BCMA is excited to launch the new BCMA Mentorship Program!

 The BCMA is actively recruiting mentors for this program, and encourage EMPs to sign up early.
-Applications for the first intake of this program are now open.
-You can submit an online application to be a Mentor or to be an EMP mentee until August 25th.
+Applications for the first intake of this program are now closed.
+You can learn more about what it means to be a Mentor or to be an EMP mentee by clicking the respective pages.
 Successful applicants will be notified in early September.

 The BCMA Mentorship Program will run from October-May.
 For all the program details, please click here.